JCON3DEV/image-upload-api/README.md

 react-image-gallery - (a React component for building image galleries and carousels)

 ## directions;
+clone or fork the repos
+cd into the directory.
+In order to run type: $ npm install

+## To start;
 ### In terminal from image-uploader-api type; $ npm run dev
 ; http://localhost:8000/api/health